The Hemman family name comes from a place named by the Viking settlers who arrived in the shores of

 Contemporary spellings of ancient Scottish names often bear little resemblance to the original recorded versions.
 These spelling variations

 result from the fact that medieval scribes spelled words and names alike according to their sounds.
 Hemman has been spelled Hemming, Heming, Hemming, Hemmings, Hemyng and others.

 Notable amongst the Clan

 from early times was John Heminges (sometimes spelled Heming or Heminge) (1566-1630), an actor in the King's Men, the playing company for which William Shakespeare wrote.
-He was also co-editor of the First Folio, the collected plays of Shakespeare, published in 1623 and financial manager for the...
-Another 73 words (5 lines of text) are included under the topic Early Hemman Notables in all our PDF Extended History products and printed products wherever possible.
+He was also co-editor of the First Folio, the collected plays of Shakespeare, published in 1623 and financial manager for the King's Men.
+A memorial statue of him can be found in...
+Another 62 words (4 lines of text) are included under the topic Early Hemman Notables in all our PDF Extended History products and printed products wherever possible.

 The colonies on the fertile east coast of North America soon had many farms run by Scots.
 These hardy settlers provided a backbone for the great nations of the United States and Canada that would emerge in the next centuries.
 Early North American immigration records have revealed a number of people bearing the Scottish name Hemman or a variant listed above, including: Samuel Hemming settled in New England

 in 1698; Thomas Heming settled in Virginia in 1654; Joe Heming settled in Virginia in 1635.